donejs/donejs/docs/about.md

 - Animation utilities

 ## Projects

-Whole is greater than the sum of its parts

 DoneJS is comprised of many projects.
 There are 1st party projects, where there is a high degree of overlap of the teams working on these projects, and 3rd party projects like